niclego/niclego/README.md

 ### I'm an iOS Engineer who likes to make apps for iOS, iPasOS, watchOS, and macOS.

 ## About me
-I am an iOS Engineer with 2 years of professional full time experience.
+I am an iOS Engineer with professional experience.

 ## Current Projects
 My current side project is called Apod (A Picture a Day).
 There is a SwiftUI frontend and Javascript, Node, AWS, Serverless backend.
 To get more information, please take a look at: